Menopause: Age, Symptoms & Treatments

 3. Hot Flashes & Night Sweats

-Hot flashes is a sudden feeling of heat in the body.
+Hot flashes are a sudden feeling of heat in the body.
 The skin may redden and become patchy, and the woman typically starts to sweat.
 The heart rate may suddenly increase causing palpitations.
 If the hot flashes happen in bed, they are called night sweats.
-Usually hot flashes do not last more than a few minutes.
+Usually, hot flashes do not last more than a few minutes.

 4. Urinary Problems